How Marketing Managers Can Benefit From NPS

 Identify marketing liabilities

-This data can be valuable for helping you identify problematic marketing statements that hurt your brand’s image among its customers and revise them to improve satisfaction.
+This data can be valuable in helping you identify problematic marketing statements that hurt your brand’s image among its customers and revise them to improve satisfaction.

 NPS also lets you understand which aspects of a product or service produce negative feedback from customers.
 By digging into the qualitative feedback you receive from each survey participant, you can identify weak points that affect customer retention.